kyokokj/kyokokj/README.md

-- 👋 Hi, I’m Kyoko, but you can call me Coco as it's easier.
+- 👋 Hi, I’m Kyoko, but you can call me Coco if it's easier for you;)
-- 👀 I’m a software developer, having 3years+ experience of working in a company.
+- 👀 I’m a software developer, having 3years+ experience in a company.
-- 🌱 I’m currently learning Python / React / Solidity
+- 🌱 I’m currently learning React / Solidity
-- 💞️ I’ve used Rails-3years / C#-2years / C-few months / AWS-1year
+- 💞️ I’ve used AWS-1year as well
 - 📫 How to reach me ①facebook.com/kyoko.kjym　②www.linkedin.com/in/cocokjym